crnicholson/Carbon-Capture/test-chambers/README.md

 # Test Chambers

-Here is my documentation for the test chambers.
-The test chambers are basically little hermetically (air-tight) sealed boxes that we can test the desorbtion of the sorbent material, in this case ion exchange resin.
-Feel free to freestyle this if you want, you don't need to follow my guide exactly, but it is easier to do that, as I have it mostly layed out.&#x20;
+This document details the test chambers I’ve designed.
+These chambers are essentially small, hermetically sealed (air-tight) boxes used to test the desorption performance of the sorbent material—specifically, ion exchange resin in this case.

+While you don’t need to replicate my setup exactly, I recommend referring to the MK2 and MK3 guides if you’re looking to create your own test chamber.
+They provide a solid starting point for designing and building your system.